The Christmas Candle: Locations

-Summary
+Plot

 In the fictional village of Gladbury, every twenty-five years an angel visits the candlemaker and bestows a miracle upon whoever lights the Christmas Candle.
 The whole town believes in the candle except the new pastor, Rev. David Richmond.
 It is 1890 and the Haddingtons make candles and the town and church use them.
 It is the Christmas season and the pastor preaches the Advent themes and lights a candle each Sunday.
 He tries to convince the town folk to believe in God and not candle miracles.

 The angel appears and marks a special candle.
 Whoever lights that candle will receive a miracle.
 Mr. Haddington wants to keep the candle for himself so that their missing son will return and live in Gladbury.
 However, on the night that the candle is to be blessed, the magic candle is misplaced when the prepared candles are knocked over and the Christmas candle cannot be identified.
 Despite this, the Haddingtons pass out candles to a boy who can't talk, a woman who wants to find a husband, a blind man and twenty-six other candles to people who all have individual needs, suggesting to each that they have the Christmas candle but not saying it explicitly.
 The preacher wants people to pray to God and not seek hope and change in a candle.

 Reverend Richmond at his own expense has the church wired with new and modern lightbulbs as a further example for folk not to rely upon candles.
 At a church service he has the candles extinguished and the lights turned on.
 It goes terribly wrong.
 The bulbs explode and a fire is started.
 A man dies in the ensuing panic.
 Few parishioners attend next Sunday.
 Christmas Eve service comes and the candle miracle is to be revealed.
 Many people think that they had received the blessed candle after the Haddingtons passed them out.
 The boy can talk, a man got a job, a woman's debts were forgiven, a man's beloved cat is saved, the woman is engaged and the blind man could see just before he died.
 The minister thinks God has answered their prayers.

 The Christmas candle has not yet been lit.
 The Pastor had sent for pregnant Ruth to come to Gladbury.
 Her wagon has wrecked and when the candle is lighted in the attempt to find her it shines with a preternatural light and she is rescued.
 It turns out that the Haddington's son is the father of Ruth's child and, in that way, he does indeed return to town.
 Even the minister's faith in miracles is restored.